enflow/laravel-excel-to-google-sheet/README.md

 }
 ```

-**Note:** For BigQuery exports, the exporter will automatically create the dataset and table if they don't exist.
-The table will be cleared and recreated on each export to ensure fresh data.
+**Note:** For BigQuery exports, ensure that the dataset exists in your BigQuery project.
+The exporter will automatically create the table if it doesn't exist and clear/recreate it on each export to ensure fresh data.

 ### BigQuery Architecture